Partnering with Child Welfare programs to help ASWs build clinical skills and gain supervised experience toward licensure

 ASW/LCSW Clinical Supervision Requirements

 The Board of Behavioral Sciences (BBS) requires a MSW-level social worker first submit an Associate Social Worker (ASW) ASW.
-Once the application has processes, the social worker is assigned a registration number (i.e. ASW 84419) and may commence gaining hours toward license.
+Once the application has processed, the social worker is assigned a registration number (i.e. ASW 84419) and may commence gaining hours toward license.

 See below for the BBS LCSW Summary of Experience Requirements.